a comprehensive educational resource for understanding Florida springs.

 Florida Department of Environmental Protection

-The Florida Department of Environmental Protection (FDEP), unlike our water management districts, is part of the executive branch and answers directly to the Governor’s Office.
-FDEP is run by a Secretary appointed by the Governor and confirmed by the Senate, our current FDEP secretary is Noah Valenstein (updated 11/5/2019).
+The Florida Department of Environmental Protection (FDEP), unlike the WMDs, is part of the executive branch of Florida’s government and answers directly to the Governor’s Office.
+FDEP is run by a Secretary appointed by the Governor and confirmed by the Senate.
 FDEP’s budget is decided by the Legislature in the General Appropriations Act.
-The Florida Department of Environmental Protection is in charge of regulating water quality across the state and oversees water management district’s decisions.
+FDEP regulates water quality protection and oversees WMD decisions.
 FDEP’s principal mechanism for monitoring and improving water quality of springs is the Total Maximum Daily Load process and Basin Management Action Plans.

 Total Maximum Daily Loads (TMDLs)

 A TMDL is a scientific determination of the maximum amount of a given pollutant that a surface water can absorb and still meet the water quality standards that protect human health and aquatic life.
 Water bodies that do not meet water quality standards are identified as “impaired” for the specific pollutants of concern – nutrients, bacteria, mercury, etc. – and TMDLs must be developed, adopted and implemented to reduce those pollutants and clean up the water body.